Wondering about the countries with lowest autism rates?

 Thus, while not a complete expert, I am closely connected to that world.

 Any tips, suggestions or questions about the countries with lowest autism rates?

-Data sources for top 15 countries data:
+Data sources for top 15 autism rates by country data: